 - Adoption of a "Vehicle Replacement Plan," which sets aside \$85,000 per year for fire vehicles - Purchased a used vehicle to be used as an "Administrative Department Vehicle." - Purchased a new "large tent," which can be used for Country Fair Days and other community activities. - Purchased Lot 71 of Canyon Meadows Park for a parking lot extension. - Upgrade to the East South Weber Dr. detention pond for recreational use

 - Parks and Trails Master Plans and easement acquisition.

-- Begin construction of Old Fort road Major Collector Road

 - Construction of a salt storage shed

 - Construction of wash bay for city vehicles

 - Purchase of Public Works vehicles

 - Construct Sidewalk on South Weber Drive

+- Cottonwood Drive rebuild

 CAPITAL PROJECTS